-Following is the syntax of using LINQ ToDictionary operator to convert collection to new dictionary object.
+Following is the syntax of using the LINQ ToDictionary operator to convert the collection to a new dictionary object.

 var student = objStudent.ToDictionary(x => x.Id, x => x.Name);